 Beyond the clinic's doors, take in the full range of Costa Rica's outdoor adventures.
-Go whitewater rafting, zip line through the rainforest canopy, and hike some of the most breathtaking trails on the planet.
+Go whitewater rafting, surf the sunny coast, and hike some of the most breathtaking trails on the planet.
 In just 20 days, get a world of experience that no classroom can offer.

 |June 24 - July 13||HS||20 days||$5,480||Available|

 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn internationally recognized certifications and documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

 Costa Rica Medicine and Eco Adventures offers 3 health science credits through Lesley University.
 Additionally, students earn 25 hours of documented community service and may pursue 2 certifications.

-This 21-day service intensive program immerses students in the world of medicine as they volunteer at a nonprofit clinic.
+This 20-day service intensive program immerses students in the world of medicine as they volunteer at a nonprofit clinic.
 To experience both the clinical and health education aspects of community medicine in Costa Rica, students will teach nutrition and hygiene at a soup kitchen, observe clinical interactions with professional medical staff, chart patients’ vital signs, establish medical record systems, work in a pharmacy and assist psychologists.
 Students also take a whole foods processing workshop, dive into traditional medicine studies and earn certifications in CPR and First Aid.